MongoDB vs MySQL: Which is Best Database Management System?

 • Development is simplified with MongoDB as MongoDB documents map naturally to modern, object-oriented programming languages.

-• The complex object-relational mapping (ORM) layer that translates objects in code to relational tables can be removed by making use of MongoDB.
+• The complex object-relational mapping (ORM) layer that translates objects in code to relational tables can remove by making use of MongoDB.

 • Making use of MongoDB gives the ability to scale the database according to changing business requirements.